You're telling a lie

 - Shoddy Knockoff Product: Goodson-Todman sued Chuck Barris for attempting to have ABC air Bamboozle, which was pretty much a flagrant ripoff of Truth.
-Though, watch it and you might see the other reason why it never made it to air.
+This lawsuit became part of the reason Bamboozle flopped out of the pilot stage.

 - The Show Must Go On:

 - In this episode, the question segment was accidentally erased, so Garry and the panel had to ad-lib and redo the voting segment.

 - Counting the pilots, the 1990 version had five hosts in one season.
 Richard Kline hosted the pilots, and Gordon Elliott was the main host until he was fired and temporarily blackballed over a contract dispute with Rupert Murdoch.
 Lynn Swann then took over until scheduling conflicts forced Alex Trebek to move to the hosting seat.
 Trebek then had to skip two episodes because his wife was about to give birth, so Mark Goodson filled in for him.